TDSB Collaboration in Environmental & Sustainability Education

 Since 2017, OISE has been working closely with the Toronto District School Board’s (TDSB) Sustainability Office to centre education's role in addressing the climate crisis.
 This school board-university collaboration, focused on Environmental & Sustainability Education (ESE), integrates year-round professional learning for inservice educators in the TDSB (those already working in classrooms) with preservice educators (those training to be teachers).
 Through a rich series of webinars, workshops, talks, conferences, EcoFairs and an ongoing Action Research team, this collaboration aims to cultivate promising practices in ESE across K-12 schools in the TDSB.
 A wide range of topics is explored through these learning events, from nature-based inquiry to educational gardening to food literacy, from waste education to climate justice.
 This innovative collaboration is unique in its depth, breadth and longevity in North America, and aims to utilize the potential of all levels of education to support the cultural shifts needed to work towards a sustainable, equitable and just world.

-This innovative collaboration integrates professional learning in ESE for TDSB teachers and OISE students.
-TDSB teachers benefit by being able to access year-round programming in ESE to enhance their classroom practice; by working with OISE students who can help support ESE in their classrooms; and by deepening their mentoring and leadership skills.
-The collaboration also provides enhanced opportunities for OISE students to learn from and collaborate with TDSB teachers, resulting in enriched learning in ESE through hands-on work opportunities, practicum placements, and networking opportunities in certified EcoSchools.
-No similar program on this scale exists in North America, offering both the TDSB and OISE a unique opportunity to contribute to a new vision for integrated professional learning in ESE.
+There are multiple benefits to integrating professional learning in ESE for preservice and inservice teachers.
+TDSB teachers benefit by being able to access year-round programming in ESE to deepen their classroom practice, learning alongside OISE students who can support ESE in their classrooms.
+This provides enhanced opportunities for OISE students to learn from and collaborate with TDSB teachers early in their careers, resulting in enriched learning in ESE through hands-on teaching experiences and practicum placements in certified EcoSchools.